microsoft/net-offloads/quic-encryption-offload.md

  # Appendix: Explaining QUIC Encryption

 While the full details can be found [here](https://www.rfc-editor.org/rfc/rfc9001#name-packet-protection), the following section outlines how the offloaded connection key material should be used to encrypt or decrypt QUIC short header packets.
-The `PayloadKey` and `HeaderKey` fields are the keys used in the AEAD functions to encrypt/decrypt the payload and header.
+The `PayloadKey` and `HeaderKey` fields are the keys used directly in the AEAD functions to encrypt/decrypt the payload and header.
+They are not the traffic secrets derived by the TLS handshake.

 For packet encryption, the steps are detailed [here](https://www.rfc-editor.org/rfc/rfc9001#name-aead-usage).
 Partial section is quoted below.